redpesk-core/afb-cmake-modules/docs/dev_guide/autobuild.md

 ﻿# Autobuild

-Applications based on the AGL framework should have a full build and packaging solution that is independent of the [Yocto Project](https://www.yoctoproject.org) workflow.
+Applications based on the Redpesk framework should have a full build and packaging solution that is independent of the [Yocto Project](https://www.yoctoproject.org) workflow.

 You can create a script named **autobuild** to control applications build operations.
-AGL provides a BitBake class file (`aglwgt.bbclass`) that calls the **autobuild** script for all operations.
-The class file is located at the top level of the application repository.

 You can write the **autobuild** script using any of the following languages: